fbpx

 The Vegetable Gardener’s Bible by Ed Smith

-Ed Smith’s classic gardening book provides step by step instructions for building your raised garden beds, ideas on garden design, interplanting tips, crop rotation, cold frame gardening, soil conditioning, dealing with pest problems, and growing the most common garden vegetables.
+Ed Smith’s classic gardening book provides step-by-step instructions for building your raised garden beds, ideas on garden design, interplanting tips, crop rotation, cold frame gardening, soil conditioning, dealing with pest problems, and growing the most common garden vegetables.
 Read our review.

 vegetable gardener's bible